-Finally, we add rules that say we have all the possible commuting conversions, which from a syntactic point of view restore the subformula property and from a semantic point of view say that our rules are natural transformations (between hom-functors), which simplifies the categorical semantics significantly.
+Finally, we add rules asserting all possible commuting conversions, which, from a syntactic point of view, restore the subformula property and, from a semantic point of view, say that our rules are natural transformations (between hom-functors), which simplifies the categorical semantics significantly.
 We represent these schematically, following \cite{barber1996dual}.
-That is, if $C[-]$ is a linear program context, i.e. a context built without using $!$, then (abusing notation and dealing with all the $\lbi{}{}{}$-constructors in one go) the following rules hold. \begin{remark}Note that all type formers that are defined context-wise ($I$, $\otimes$, $\multimap$, $\top$, $\&$, $0$, $\oplus$, and $!$) are automatically preserved under the substitutions from Int-Ty-Subst (up to canonical isomorphism\footnote{By an isomorphism of types $\Delta;\cdot\vdash A\;\mathrm{type}$ and $\Delta;\cdot\vdash B\;\mathrm{type}$ in context $\Delta$, we here mean a pair of terms $\Delta;x:A\vdash f:B$ and $\Delta;y:B\vdash g:A$ together with a pair of judgemental equalities $\Delta;x:A\vdash g[f/y]\equiv x:A$ and $\Delta;y:B\vdash f[g/x]\equiv y:B$.}), in the sense that $F(A_1,\ldots, A_n)[{a}/x]$ is isomorphic to $F(A_1[{a}/x],\ldots,A_n[{a}/x])$ for an $n$-ary type former $F$.
-Similarly, for $T=\Sigma$ or $\Pi$, we have that $(T_{!y:!B}C)[{a}/x]$ is isomorphic to $T_{!y:!B[{a}/x]}C[{a}/x]$ and $(Id_{!B}(b,b'))[a/x]$ is isomorphic to $Id_{!B[a/x]}(b[a/x],b'[a/x])$.
-This gives us Beck-Chevalley conditions in the categorical semantics.\end{remark} \begin{remark} The reader can note that the usual formulation of universes for DTT transfers very naturally to ILDTT, giving us a notion of universes for linear types.
+That is, if $C[-]$ is a linear program context, i.e. a context built without using $!$, then (abusing notation and dealing with all the $\lbi{}{}{}$-constructors at once) the following rules hold. \begin{remark}Note that all type formers that are defined context-wise ($I$, $\otimes$, $\multimap$, $\top$, $\&$, $0$, $\oplus$, and $!$) are automatically preserved under the substitutions from Int-Ty-Subst (up to canonical isomorphism\footnote{By an isomorphism of types $\Delta;\cdot\vdash A\;\mathrm{type}$ and $\Delta;\cdot\vdash B\;\mathrm{type}$ in context $\Delta$, we mean a pair of terms $\Delta;x:A\vdash f:B$ and $\Delta;y:B\vdash g:A$ together with a pair of judgemental equalities $\Delta;x:A\vdash g[f/y]\equiv x:A$ and $\Delta;y:B\vdash f[g/x]\equiv y:B$.}), in the sense that $F(A_1,\ldots, A_n)[{a}/x]$ is isomorphic to $F(A_1[{a}/x],\ldots,A_n[{a}/x])$ for an $n$-ary type former $F$.
+Similarly, for $T=\Sigma$ or $\Pi$, we have that $(T_{!y:!B}C)[{a}/x]$ is isomorphic to $T_{!y:!B[{a}/x]}C[{a}/x]$ and $(\mathrm{Id}_{!B}(b,b'))[a/x]$ is isomorphic to $\mathrm{Id}_{!{B[a/x]}}(b[a/x],b'[a/x])$.
+This gives us Beck-Chevalley conditions in the categorical semantics.\end{remark} \begin{remark} The reader may note that the usual formulation of universes for DTT transfers naturally to ILDTT, giving us a notion of universes for linear types.
 This allows us to write rules for forming types as rules for forming terms, as usual.
-We do not choose this approach and define the various type formers in the setting without universes. \end{remark}
+We do not take this approach and define the various type formers in the setting without universes. \end{remark}